JMDKC/jmdkc.github.io/_posts/2020-05-17-sanraedam-rijksmuseum.md

 In fact we know.
 The initial sketches were made in 1633.
 The preparatory drawing of the final view - characteristically, along the nave - came a decade later.
 And then the date of completion is right there on the painting: October 2nd 1649.

 And, in the foreground, a last biographical touch, in a gravestone on the floor.
 Read it upside down and we can make out a surname: SANRAEDAM.
 It’s the artist’s father.
-A painter and printmaker, Jan Sanraedam died of typhus, 42 years before.
+Once a painter and printmaker, Jan Sanraedam died of typhus and was buried in this church, 42 years before.

 *St Odulphuskerk in Assendelft is in the permanent collection at the Rijksmuseum*